Marketing Traffic Manager

 What is a Marketing Traffic Manager?

 The logistics lifeline.
-Marketing traffic managers keep content, campaigns, and creative deliverables moving on time and in the right order.
+Marketing traffic managers keep content, campaignsStrategy meets storytelling—campaigns bring big ideas to life, driving awareness, engagement, and conversions through powerful, multi-channel messaging., and creative deliverables moving on time and in the right order.

 What does a Marketing Traffic Manager do?